-- SSL options: I find it very cheeky that they don’t offer free SSL certificates to their customers, as every other provider does.
+- SSL options: I find it very cheeky that they don’t offer free SSL certificates for all plans to their customers, as every other provider does.

 - Backup: There aren’t many backup options unless you purchase its separate add-on, making GoDaddy even more expensive.

 I can think of several cheaper and better hosting providers for WordPress.
 I feel GoDaddy is just not a reliable service.
 Check out DreamHost, GreenGeeks, A2 Hosting, Cloudways or SiteGround as alternatives – all of them offer a better service.